 Where to stay in Tashkent

-- Budget: Topchan Hostel (recommended!) – Book Topchan Hostel now for the best deals
+- Budget: Topchan Hostel (where I stayed!) – Book Topchan Hostel now for the best deals

 - Mid-range: Bo’ston Hotel – Interested?
 Book Bo’ston Hotel now

 - Luxury: Ichan Qala Hotel – In need of some luxury?
 Check out the deals on Ichan Qala Hotel now